Using FEC Remote Authenticator

 Once you receive the token file, you can launch FEC and import it using the "Remote Authentication" menu as follows:

-Once the token is imported, you can perform the acquisition without having to authenticate with Gmail on your end.
+Once the token is imported, you can perform the acquisition without having to authenticate with Gmail, G Suite, or O365 on your end.

-Once email preservation is complete, the custodian can go to their Gmail account settings and revoke access to FEC as follows:
+Once email preservation is complete, the custodian can go to their account security settings and revoke access to FEC as follows:

 2. Expand Forensic Email Collector and click the REMOVE ACCESS button.